Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-02-26-related-workflows.md

 But did you know that you can define the target of the hyperlink?

-{% include figure image_path="/assets/images/posts/2024-02-20-related-workflows/2024-02-13-21-17-16.png" alt="The links lead to different workflow instances." caption="The links lead to different workflow instances." %}
+{% include figure image_path="/assets/images/posts/2024-02-27-related-workflows/2024-02-13-21-17-16.png" alt="The links lead to different workflow instances." caption="The links lead to different workflow instances." %}

 You are not limited to the default behavior of the `Instance hyperlink', but instead you can define how the link should be generated
-{% include figure image_path="/assets/images/posts/2024-02-20-related-workflows/2024-02-13-21-21-44.png" alt="Three dots button open the hyperlink configuration." caption="Three dots button open the hyperlink configuration." %}
+{% include figure image_path="/assets/images/posts/2024-02-27-related-workflows/2024-02-13-21-21-44.png" alt="Three dots button open the hyperlink configuration." caption="Three dots button open the hyperlink configuration." %}

 You can use this also to generate the URL to start new workflows.
 Veterans may remember the link syntax.
-I have to admin, the 'new' option which seems to be the more user friendly one. :)
+I have to admit, the 'new' option is way more user friendly. :)

 ```
 link:http://www.webcon.com;displayname:WEBCON